Stefanie Nauheimer: Life and Works

 After World War I, she was the district administrator of the 12th district of Meidling, Vienna from 1919 to 1927.
 After retiring from teaching in 1920, she was increasingly able to devote herself to the women's movement and the fight for women's equality.

 She died in Vienna on 29 April 1946.

 In 1952 the "Nauheimergasse" in Meidling, Vienna was named after her.
+In 2023 "Nauheimerstraße" in Linz was named after her.